WoutDLN/lexicon-scholarly-editing/README.md

 ## About the Lexicon

-This is a reusable LaTeX Template for journals in the Humanities.
-It was originally developed for [Variants](https://journals.openedition.org/variants/) (the journal of the [European Society for Textual Scholarship](https://textualscholarship.eu/)) by [Wout Dillen](https://github.com/WoutDLN).

-Although the template and its design choices are documented in the code itself, a [documentation website](https://woutdln.github.com/VariantX) with more user-friendly instructions on how to use it is currently under construction.
+The [Lexicon of Scholarly Editing](https://woutdln.github.io/lexicon-scholarly-editing/) is an open academic resource for definitions of concepts that are relevant to the field of Scholarly Editing.
+Rather positing new definitions, however, the lexicon quotes existing definitions from textual scholars as they appear in academic articles, monographs, and the like.
+The Lexicon was first developed in WordPress (2012 onwards), but has been redeveloped into a Jekyll website in 2020 to make it more sustainable, more citable, to improve collaboration, crediting, and versioning options, and to allow for more automation while also publishing the definitions as a dataset.
+Find out more on our [About](https://woutdln.github.io/lexicon-scholarly-editing/about.html) page.

 ## About the Author

 This template was developed by [Wout Dillen](https://github.com/WoutDLN), a postdoctoral researcher at the [University of Antwerp](https://uantwerpen.be) as part of his position as the university's CLARIAH-VL coordinator.
-He is also the General Editor of the Variants journal from Issue 15 onwards.
+He is also the secretary of the [European Society of Textual Scholarship](https://textualscholarship.eu/), and the General Editor of the society's Open Access jounal [_Variants_](https://journals.openedition.org/variants/) from Issue 15 onwards.

+## About the Website

+This website was developed using [Jekyll](https://jekyllrb.com/), and is hosted on [GitHub Pages](https://pages.github.com/) by making use of GitHub Actions ([as documented in the Jekyll documentation](https://jekyllrb.com/docs/continuous-integration/github-actions/)).
+It uses Jekyll plugins such as [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) and [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at), and its search function makes use of [lunar.js](https://lunrjs.com/).
+Except for the definitions themselves, [this website's contents and design are licensed under a CC-BY 4.0 license](https://woutdln.github.io/lexicon-scholarly-editing/copyright.html).

 ## Contribute